miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 # Folk Expansion

---- BOBBY TABLE ---

-ADVENTURE TIME
+## Quest: Adventure Time
-Folk
+- Slot: Folk

-Threat 1
+- Threat: 1
-Conflict 1
+- Conflict: 1
-Reward 1
+- Reward: 1

 What are the chances.
 One moment you're at home or some equivalent, perfectly content sipping your favorite drink and in a sudden instance of abrupt chaos you're thrown like a car crash and twisted through a Wild Rift to some unknown land where three moons streak across the sky illuminated by binary stars.